The paradigm shift to value-based care has been a monumental transformation for the industry.

 By bridging the incentive gap between providers and insurers, we’re able to improve collaboration, and take the burden off of physicians so they can ultimately focus on what matters most: providing the best care for their patients.

-Ben has built two widely-adopted platforms to increase quality and profitability for value-based healthcare delivery networks.
-Previously, Ben served as President of Quality Health Ideas which operated the largest MSSP-ACO in the United States, and launched a Medicare Advantage plan.
+Ben has helped healthcare providers increase quality and profitability following the Affordable Care Act.
+Previously, Ben served as President of Quality Health Ideas which operated the largest MSSP-ACO in the United States and launched a Medicare Advantage plan.
 Ben is a McKinsey and Wharton alum.

 Michael has invested in healthcare companies for the past decade.
 Previously, Michael served as Principal at Apax Partners, a large cap global private equity firm, where he deployed $3b of capital and sat on the board of companies including One Call Care Management and TriZetto.
 Michael is a Lazard and Wharton alum.